God Put a Smile upon Your Face: Background

 Coldplay vocalist Chris Martin said, about the writing of the song, "That came out of playing live and wanting to have something with a bit more bounce.
 We were really getting into things like PJ Harvey and Muse – things with a bit more energy."

 When asked about the development of the song, during a track-by-track reveal, bassist Guy Berryman said:

 When we came to record it in the studio we struggled because there was something just not quite right about it and I wasn't happy about where we'd left it and where we were happy to leave it and we couldn't put our finger on what it was and so it was a really nice day one day, me and Chris were just trying, I was actually just trying to record bass at the time and me and Chris were just sitting down trying to brainstorm it and work out what was wrong and so I started trying to just do a few different bass lines and stuff.
 Between the two of us we came up with just this kind of groove, which stays on the same note as opposed to change, it's quite technical but it kind of added a bit of bounce to the song and it made it roll along in a much more fluid way.
 It was a bit mechanical before and it's just interesting how something small like that can really change the whole vibe of a song.
 It was just nice because from there on it was one of our favourite tracks and it almost didn't get on the record but it's now one of our favourite tracks.

 Composition

 The song features an acoustic and electric guitar sound.
 The song starts with a hushed acoustic ballad before building into a roar of an electric guitar and soaring with vocals.
 The song also includes an uptempo metronomic drumming rhythm.

 The first line of the chorus alludes to a definitive moment with the cryptic reference to God: "Now when you work it out, I'm worse than you/Yeah, when you work it out I wanted to/Now, when you work out where to draw the line/Your guess is as good as mine."
 Greg Kot of the Chicago Tribune commented that the lyric "God gave you style and gave you grace," Martin sings as if "cataloguing the attributes he only wishes he had".
-When the song is performed live, guitarist Jonny Buckland begins a long ripping off guitar riff while Chris Martin plays an acoustic guitar.
+Performing the song live in 2005, guitarist Jonny Buckland played "ripping off some Edge-worthy guitar riffs while Martin strummed away on acoustic guitar, giving the song a country-ish jangle".